Queaxtra/captchaxt/README.md

 A CAPTCHA module made for Discord bot projects.

+## ✨ Updates

+- Canvas option has been added; with this option, you can turn the CAPTCHA codes you create into a picture and personalize them as you wish.
+- Minor bugs fixed.
 ## 🛠 Installation

 You can download the module using NPM or PNPM.